 Stroll around the courtyards and marvel at the beautiful neoclassical design or watch the changing of the guard ceremony which takes place on alternate days at 10 am (11 am on Sundays).
 Visitors can take guided tours but they must be scheduled in advance.

 Tuck into empanadas

-These tasty golden treats are a staple of the diet in Chile and an absolute must-try for any visitor.
-A traditional “pino” filling contains beef, raisins, onions and black olives, topped with eggs and encased in a thick, flaky pastry parcel.
+Empanadas, the tasty golden treats, are a staple of the diet in Chile and an absolute must-try for any visitor.
+A traditional pino filling contains beef, raisins, onions and black olives, topped with eggs and encased in a thick, flaky pastry parcel.
 The delicious snacks can be bought from street vendors, or are homemade for parties and large events.
 Typically enjoyed with a glass of red wine, the best time to dive into empanadas is in September, when Chile celebrates its independence from Spain, and fondas (inns) rustle up a range of the savory bites for Fiestas Patrias.
 If you’re not in Santiago around the festivities, check out Rosalia in La Barneachea for some truly mouthwatering empanadas.

 Where to stay in Santiago?